Jeff Wulkan

-Jeffrey Michael Wulkan (born June 11, 1983) is an American entrepreneur, commercial pilot and reality TV star.
+Jeffrey Michael Wulkan (born June 11, 1983) is an American entrepreneur, commercial pilot,author and reality television personality.
 He starred in the AXS TV show Bikini Barbershop, which first aired February 19, 2012.
 Wulkan is also featured in HBO's The Rehearsal Season 2, Episode 2.
-Wulkan founded Mile High Wines, an aviation themed wine company inspired by his love of traveling and tasting fine wine from all over the world.
+Wulkan founded Mile High Wines, an aviation-themed wine company.

 Early life

 Wulkan was born in Red Bank, New Jersey and grew up in nearby Oceanport, New Jersey.
 He attended Shore Regional High School.
 He went on to achieve a Bachelor's Degree in Aerospace Science at Utah Valley University.

 Career

 Aviation

 Wulkan earned his commercial pilot license in 2004.

 Business

 Bikini Barbers flagship shop opened in February 2011, in Long Branch, New Jersey.
-Since opening his first shop Wulkan has earned the nickname 'The Hugh Hefner of Hair'.

-Wulkan created Mile High Wines in January 2019, an aviation themed wine company inspired by his love of tasting fine wine from all over the globe.
+In January 2019, Wulkan established Mile High Wines.

 In December 2020, Wulkan founded tech company HowTu, an online portal that connects users with qualified instructors with co-founder Angie Romasanta.

-In May 2021, Wulkan also co-founded company and e-commerce site Lighten Up a Little including "tongue and cheek" type apparel, candles and pet gear.
+In May 2021, Wulkan co-founded Lighten Up a Little, an e-commerce site for apparel and accessories.